Skip to main content

 Using SQL Functions (Non-Aggregate)

-Even without aggregation, SQL provides scalar functions that operate on individual values:
+Even without aggregation, SQL provides scalar functions that operate on individual values - these are super handy:

 Function TypeExampleDescription